algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 ### Code Structure

-Concerning the code structure, it would be parted in two different folders:
+Concerning the code structure, it would be parted into two different folders:

-- the first one would be dedicated to the back-end;
+- the first one would be dedicated to the back end;
-- while the second one would be for the front-end.
+- while the second one would be for the front end.

-By following these conventions, every exterior people of the team 5 project would be able to catch up quite easily and to find every information needed for their own advancement.
+By following these conventions, every exterior person of the Team 5 project would be able to catch up quite easily and find the information needed for their own advancement.

 Once again.
-This list has been made in amount of the project.
-Therefore, it is meant to change in the following weeks if a better structure or a new idea should be implemented to the repository/structure.
-Eventually, these changes would be described in the following tree or in a sub category to keep catch of the first arrangement.
+This list has been made in the amount of the project.
+Therefore, it is meant to change in the following weeks if a better structure or a new idea should be implemented in the repository/structure.
+Eventually, these changes would be described in the following tree or in a subcategory to keep catch of the first arrangement.

 ```md
 2024-2025-project-4-web-fpga-team-5